chandragie/bca-advisory-program/README.md

 - Full code will be shown not snippets, we will work together on it
 - Base project has already been provided
 - This is a simple project, not production ready guidelines!
+- **I'm still learning too, I encourage you to learn together, share what you know which I don't**

 *Credits goes to all resources taken as reference. *